-For supplements that are given in tiny amounts (like a tablespoon or so), you can use a baggie labelled with that supplement.
+- For supplements that are given in tiny amounts (like a tablespoon or so), you can use a baggie labeled with that supplement.
 Include a scoop.
-A note on scoops - I try and save them all from the containers before I recycle the containers, so that I can have an extra scoop for shows.
+A note on scoops – I try and save them all from the containers before I recycle the containers so that I can have an extra scoop for shows.

 A former coffee can now makes organizing supplements at shows easier.

-To carry all of these labelled bags and tiny baby sized containers, you could repurpose a large supplement bucket.
+- To carry all of these labeled bags and tiny baby-sized containers, you could repurpose a large supplement bucket.
 Got a lid?
 Bonus.

-I always seem to have one of these empty containers (with a lid) just in case.
+I always seem to have one of these empty containers (with a lid) to stay organized.

-How do you manage transporting and mixing grains and supplements at horse shows?
+How do you manage to transport and mix grains and supplements at horse shows?